Leannnmv/FolderOrganizer/README.md

 # Folder Organizer

-A Python program to organize files in a selected folder into categories such as Images, Videos, Music, and Documents.
+A Python program to organize files in a selected folder into categories such as Images, Videos, Music, Documents, and Others.

 ## Features
-- Graphical interface to select a folder.
 - Categorizes files based on extensions.
 - Creates subfolders if they don't exist.